 Limone Ski Resort

 The Limone ski slopes and the town itself are beautiful and as yet undiscovered.
-Great news for those who prefer not to follow the herd and making the area an excellent alternative to the more famous ski resorts in Italy.
+Great news for those who prefer not to follow the herd, making the area an excellent alternative to the more famous ski resorts in Italy.

 Limone SkiResort

-When you are not on the slopes you will find plenty of unspoilt and quaint villages and towns to explore.
-Add to that a culinary experience second to none and you'll realise your in for a treat.
+When you are not on the slopes, you will find plenty of unspoiled and quaint villages and towns to explore.
+Add to that a culinary experience second to none and you'll realize you're in for a treat.

-The Valli del Cunese (Valley of Cuneo) is renowned within Italy as producing the best truffles, mushrooms and some of the best cheeses in Italy.
-This together with the great local wines means you'll need to prepare for gastronomic heaven.
+The Valli del Cunese (Valley of Cuneo) is renowned within Italy for producing the best truffles, mushrooms, and some of the best cheeses in Italy.
+This, together with the great local wines, means you'll need to prepare for gastronomic heaven.

 Need a place to stay?

-Limone has a wonderful hotel.
+Limone has a wonderful hotel called the Limone Palace ApartHotel.
 Truly a pleasure.
 Brilliantly positioned for the ski slopes and the town shops and restaurants too - click for more details.
 Another superb option is the Fiocco di Neve Relais & SPA.

 The Town & The Skiing